Medical Marijuana Card Holders Cannot Own Firearms In Nevada

 The attorney representing Wilson said that he plans to appeal the decision.
 So, the Court’s ruling may not be the last that we see of this issue.
 But as it stands, the 9th Circuit’s decision is now controlling authority (absent a future US Supreme Court decision) in Nevada, California, Alaska, Arizona, Hawaii, Idaho, Montana, Oregon, and Washington, as well as the territories of Guam and the Northern Mariana Islands.

 Despite this decision, there are still other laws that affect one’s ability to own or possess a firearm.
 If you have questions about your rights to own or possess a firearm, or if you have been arrested for a marijuana- or firearms-related offense, call The Wright Law Group today.
 With over 25 years of experience in Criminal Law and Litigation, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.